KeyboardKitten/Welsh-Rowing-Spring-Boot/README.md

 ### Athlete Dashboard Test

-## Creation of account can be ran through Selenium, please run file signUptest in "src/test/java/nsa/group7/welshrowing/selenium
+## Creation of account can be ran through Selenium, please run file signUptest in InteliJ "src/test/java/nsa/group7/welshrowing/selenium/ after server is running"

-#### 1 - Creation of account
+#### 1 - Creation of account - Selenium version avilable

 1. Go to 'HTTPS://localhost:8080'
 2. Click 'Sign up' in the Navigation Bar.